 Accessibility Standards: ADA “Protruding Objects” and the Center Zone

 While the ADA (Americans with Disabilities Act) is primarily applied to public accommodations, its logic is highly relevant for home fall prevention and walker-friendly furniture spacing.
 ADA “protruding object” principles exist because objects that extend into circulation paths can become collision hazards—especially for low-vision users.
 In an aging-in-place living room, low protrusions in the center zone behave exactly like prohibited protruding hazards in a corridor.
+These recommendations align with guidance from organizations such as the CDC (fall prevention) and AARP aging-in-place safety frameworks.

 These recommendations align with principles used in occupational therapy, home safety assessments, and fall-prevention guidelines commonly referenced by AARP, CDC fall-prevention programs, and universal design frameworks.